 I flag non-compete clauses (void under Bus. & Prof. Code §16600), CCPA/CPRA compliance gaps, independent contractor agreements that fail the ABC test (Dynamex), anti-indemnity violations, consumer protection issues under CLRA, prevailing wage requirements, auto-renewal disclosure violations (Bus. & Prof. Code §17600), and California choice-of-law enforceability.

 Yes.
-The Full Review tier includes negotiation guidance explaining which points are worth pushing on.
-The Review + Revision tier includes replacement language you can send back to the other side.
-If you need me to engage directly with the counterparty's attorney, that can be arranged separately.
+The $575 Create or Redline tier includes redlined replacement language you can send directly to the other side, plus negotiation guidance explaining which points are worth pushing on.
+Up to three rounds of email-based revisions are included at the flat fee.
+If you need me to engage directly with the counterparty's attorney by email or phone, that can be arranged at $240 per hour.

 No. I review contracts for clients nationwide.
 If the contract is governed by California law, or if the other party is in California, or if you live or work in California, my California-specific knowledge is directly applicable.
 If the contract is governed by another state's law, I can still review it for general risk and structure, though I may flag jurisdiction-specific issues for local counsel.